 Solution Reducing the carbon intensity of building operations and minimizing embodied emissions Global target Reduce the carbon intensity of building operations, minimize embodied emissions, and increase the rate of building retrofits to 3.5 percent by 2040, aiming for all new and existing assets to be net zero across their life cycles by 2050.
-High impact opportunities for action Electrifying energy end-use in buildings and improving energy efficiency.
-Adopting green procurement policies or revising construction codes to require the purchase of low-carbon construction materials (e.g., low-carbon cement).
-Strengthening insulation and energy efficiency standards in building/construction codes (for new buildings and renovation).
+High-impact • Electrifying energy end-use in buildings and improving energy efficiency. opportunities for action • Adopting green procurement policies or revising construction codes to require the purchase of low-carbon construction materials (e.g., low-carbon cement). • Strengthening insulation and energy efficiency standards in building/construction codes (for new buildings and renovation).
 Install programs for subsidizing upfront investment costs.
 Utilizing innovative finance models that reduce up-front costs.
-Impact Global mitigation potential of existing solutions is at least 8.2 GtCO2eq, or 61 percent, of global building emissions by 2050 compared to their baseline-with the largest potential available in developing countries.

-T. Emission increases are outpacing efficiency improvements and the decarbonization of electricity and heating; adaptation measures could increase demand for energy and materials in this sector.
-Feasibility Key available decarbonization technologies that are already available foresee a significant cost reduction.
+Impact • Global mitigation potential of existing solutions is at least 8.2 gigaton of equivalent carbon dioxide, or 61 percent, of global building emissions by 2050 compared to their baseline-with the largest potential available in developing countries. • Emission increases are outpacing efficiency improvements and the decarbonization of electricity and heating; adaptation measures could increase demand for energy and materials in this sector.
+Feasibility • Key available decarbonization technologies that are already available foresee a significant cost reduction.
 Much of the mitigation potential of this sector remains untapped.
-Challenges and High heterogeneity of the sector, with varying approaches required for individual barriers buildings and differing heating and cooling needs across regions.
-Lack of institutional capacity and appropriate governance structures, with sometimes competing priorities of key actors (e.g., building owners vs. tenants).
+Challenges and barriers • High heterogeneity of the sector, with varying approaches required for individual buildings and differing heating and cooling needs across regions. • Lack of institutional capacity and appropriate governance structures, with sometimes competing priorities of key actors (e.g., building owners vs. tenants).
 Limited incentives and high upfront investment costs.
-Lack of trained/skilled personnel (architects, engineers, contractors).
-Key existing International organizations, including: IEA organizations and International cooperative initiatives, including: Buildings Breakthrough, Global initiatives Alliance for Buildings and Construction (GlobalABC), C40 Net Zero Carbon Buildings Declaration, Zero Carbon Buildings for All, Net Zero Carbon Buildings Commitment Means of Utilizing innovative finance models that reduce upfront costs. implementation Reducing reliance on fossil fuels in buildings can make energy costs more and support affordable over time Innovative funding streams to deliver integrated services and more favorable financing.
-Innovative ways cities can raise revenue to dedicate to supporting low-resourced building owners • Increase climate finance in developing countries to promote zero-carbon buildings and mitigate investment risk.
-SDGs & socio- Up to 30 jobs could be created for every million dollars (USD) invested in building economic co- retrofits or new energy efficient buildings. benefits Improved well-being, including by improving indoor air quality, reducing gender inequalities, and addressing energy poverty.
+Lack of trained/skilled personnel (e.g., architects, engineers, contractors).
+Key existing International organizations, including IEA organizations and initiatives International cooperative initiatives, including: Buildings Breakthrough, Global Alliance for Buildings and Construction (GlobalABC), C40 Net Zero Carbon Buildings Declaration, Zero Carbon Buildings for All, Net Zero Carbon Buildings Commitment Means of Utilizing innovative finance models that reduce upfront costs. implementation and • Reducing reliance on fossil fuels in buildings can make energy costs more affordable over time. support • Innovative funding streams to deliver integrated services and more favorable financing.
+Innovative ways cities can raise revenue to dedicate to supporting low-resourced building owners.
+Increase climate finance in developing countries to promote zero-carbon buildings and mitigate investment risk.

+Solution Reducing the carbon intensity of building operations and minimizing embodied emissions SDGs & socio- economic co-benefits • Up to 30 jobs could be created for every million dollars (USD) invested in building retrofits or new energy efficient buildings. • Improved well-being, including by improving indoor air quality, reducing gender inequalities, and addressing energy poverty.
 Reduced energy costs.
 Reduced energy consumption.
-Progress indicators Energy intensity of building operations (% of 2015 levels, kJ per m2) Carbon intensity of building operations (kg CO2 per m2) Retrofitting rate of buildings (% of building stock per year) Share of zero or negative energy/emission buildings in all new buildings Share of zero or negative energy/emission buildings in all buildings Relative contribution of embodied emissions to life cycle GHG emissions of buildings (%) Absolute contribution of embodied emissions to life cycle GHG emissions of buildings Dullulings
+Progress indicators • Energy intensity of building operations (% of 2015 levels, kJ per m ) • Carbon intensity of building operations (kg CO2 per m ) Retrofitting rate of buildings (% of building stock per year) Share of zero or negative energy/emission buildings in all new buildings Share of zero or negative energy/emission buildings in all buildings Relative contribution of embodied emissions to life cycle greenhouse gas emissions of buildings (%) Absolute contribution of embodied emissions to life cycle greenhouse gas emissions of buildings